-It’s evidence that Asus is determined to keep improving its notebooks – so much so that we refer to this laptop as the de facto heir to the Macbook Air’s throne.
+This just goes to show that the Taiwan-based company is determined to keep improving its Asus laptops – and the new Asus ZenBook S13 proves that even further – so much so that we consider this laptop the de facto heir to the MacBook Air’s throne.

 CPU: Intel(R) Core(TM) i5-7200U CPU @ 2.50GHz running 2.7GHz